Wall Street Pummels Archer-Daniels-Midland Company (ADM) After Recent Earnings Report

 Analysts’ Opinion of ADM

-Many brokerage firms have already submitted their reports for ADM stocks, with BMO Capital Markets repeating the rating for ADM by listing it as a “Market Perform.”
-The predicted price for ADM in the upcoming period, according to BMO Capital Markets is $56 based on the research report published on January 11th of the current year 2021.
+Many brokerage firms have already submitted their reports for ADM stocks, with BofA Securities repeating the rating for ADM by listing it as a “Buy.”
+The predicted price for ADM in the upcoming period, according to BofA Securities is $68 based on the research report published on April 21st of the current year 2021.

-Credit Suisse, on the other hand, stated in their research note that they expect to see ADM reach a price target of $46, previously predicting the price at $44.
-The rating they have provided for ADM stocks is “Neutral” according to the report published on November 02nd, 2020.
+BMO Capital Markets, on the other hand, stated in their research note that they expect to see ADM reach a price target of $56, previously predicting the price at $51.
+The rating they have provided for ADM stocks is “Market Perform” according to the report published on January 11th, 2021.

+Credit Suisse gave a rating of “Neutral” to ADM, setting the target price at $46 in the report published on November 02nd of the previous year.

-After a stumble in the market that brought ADM to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.96% of loss for the given period.
+After a stumble in the market that brought ADM to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.15% of gains for the given period.

 Insider Trading